 - Metadata: data that characterizes the data

-CL61 netCDF files are sent using SFTP protocol to a customer server.
+CL61 netCDF files are sent using the SSH file transfer protocol (SFTP) to a customer server.
 The ceilometer is defined as a secure client using a key-based scheme.
 The files contain the following data:

-- Time series of cloud layer specific covers and heights (sky condition)
+- Cloud layer specific covers and heights (sky condition)

 - Metadata, including: